caliusoptimus/venmulator/README.md

-# Venmulator (Home Assistant Venstar Sensor Emulator)
+# Venstar WiFi Sensor Emulator - User Guide

-This integration emulates a Venstar `ACC-TSENWIFI` wireless sensor so a Venstar ColorTouch thermostat (including `T8850`) can pair with it and receive periodic temperature updates.
+This integration emulates a Venstar `ACC-TSENWIFI` wireless sensor so a compatible Venstar thermostat can pair with it and receive temperature updates from Home Assistant.

+## Tested Hardware

+- Thermostat tested: `Venstar T8850` (ColorTouch family)

 ## What It Does

-1. Creates one emulated wireless sensor per integration entry.
+- Creates one emulated wireless sensor per integration entry
+- Broadcasts sensor packets on your local network
+- Lets you drive sensor temperature from a Home Assistant entity (optional)
+- Keeps sensor identity/state persistent across Home Assistant restarts

+## Basic Setup

+1. Install the integration with HACS.
-2. Runs a pairing flow in Home Assistant.
+2. Add the integration in Home Assistant.
-3. Sends Venstar sensor packets on UDP/5001 to:
-   1. `224.0.0.1`
-   2. The directed broadcast of the selected interface subnet
-4. Sends timed update packets after pairing is confirmed.
-5. Persists sensor key and sequence state across HA restarts.
+3. Fill in setup fields (name, unit ID, type, network source, update interval).
+4. Start pairing from Home Assistant.
+5. Put thermostat in wireless sensor pairing mode and complete pairing.

+## Notes on Temperature Units

+- Venstar wireless sensor protocol is native Celsius.
+- Fahrenheit values are converted before transmission, so rounding will occur.

+## Behavior Observed During Testing

+- Single sensor on a thermostat worked reliably.
+- Multiple thermostats on the same network, with one emulated sensor per thermostat, worked without issues.
+- Strange behavior was observed when using more than one emulated sensor on a single thermostat (tested on T8850).

+## Recommendation

+- For best stability, use one emulated sensor per thermostat.
+- If you need more than one sensor on the same thermostat, validate behavior on your exact thermostat model/firmware.

+## Use Case Example

+- Combine multiple Zigbee room temperature sensors in Home Assistant (for example, average living room + hallway + bedroom).
+- Feed that computed average into this integration as the thermostat sensor source.
+- Use an error+gain control factor in Home Assistant to adjust the thermostat setpoint through the official Venstar integration.
+- Result: tighter whole-space temperature control than relying only on the thermostat's local sensor.

 ## Requirements

-1. Home Assistant with HACS.
-2. Venstar thermostat that supports wireless sensors (`T8850` / ColorTouch family).
+1. Venstar thermostat that supports wireless sensors (`T8850` / ColorTouch family).
-3. Thermostat and Home Assistant on the same reachable Layer-2/LAN path.
+2. Thermostat and Home Assistant on the same reachable Layer-2/LAN path.

-4. Thermostat firmware compatible with wireless sensor support.
+## Install Without HACS

+1. Copy the custom_components folder to the Home Assistant directory containing "configuration.yaml".

 ## Install With HACS (Custom Repository)